Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 One can see that the DNA chain moves toward the positive z direction into the cell volume.
 Moreover, the lower dielectric constant condition eps(\r) in the pore makes the DNA blob thicker because counterions easily find negatively-charged DNA, which accelerates it to inside the cell region.

-### Coulomb and P3M or bound (non periodic) simulation code ###
+### Coulomb and P3M or bound (non periodic) simulation codes ###

-The short-range forces and the long-range forces in p3m_perform routines, or non-periodic code are included to study the charge inversion or the DNA tranport phenomena at high accuracy (Refs.
+The short-range and long-range forces in periodic p3m_perform routines, or the non-periodic system are used to study the charge inversion, and the DNA tranport phenomena at high accuracy (Refs.
 1, 5).

+The simulation codes of this directory:

+(1) Periodic, prototype

+* @md3-para7.f03, with the parameter file paramE7.h, ca. 1600 lines.

+(2) Periodic, charge inversion

+* @chginv3.f03, with the paramer file parm_inv13.h and
+the configure file CIMV13_config.START3.

+(3) Non-periodic (bound), DNA transport

+* @nanoporAPF.f03 (ca. 9,900 lines with graphics), with
+the paramter file paramAPF.h and the configuration file PORV41_config.start3.

-Everyone is welcome to copy and rewrite this simulation codes under GNU General Public License v3.0, by keeping the code of top 55 lines in (2) and 100 lines in (3) intact.
+Everyone is welcome to copy and rewrite this simulation codes under GNU General Public License v3.0, by keeping the first top 55 lines in (2) and 100 lines in (3) of the codes intact.

 ## References ##
 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).